DO IT EVERY TIME

 Some friendships last forever.
 Some are just a phase and you lose touch; out of sight, out of mind.
 Some people just work as a means to an end.
 Others love what they do.
 Some are artists and others pretend to be somebody to themselves or their audience.
 Some of the old buddies still stay in touch with each other and have built a network.
 Some rose to positions in their careers where after they paid their hard-working dues, they now at the heights of their careers.
 This applies to creatives just as much as business people who have fine tuned their profession.

 A quick glance at the contact list in the cellphone was enough.
 That’s how in 2014 the idea for bookberlyn.com got started.
 15 years after the mentioned chill out.
-BOOK BERLYN has since grown into a network for DJ’s, artists and bookings.
-BOOK BERLYN offers services and products, which was the original idea.
+Since then, BOOK BERLYN has been a network for DJ-Bookings, artist advice, events and merchandise.

 One could think, better late than never.
 In the meantime, everything has grown and the idea to make something with the brand has always been there.
 Unfortunately, Sascha is no longer with us.
 The sad farewell in 2015 came much too soon.
 The thoughts and his ideas are still valid because the brand BERLYN is keeping a philosophy alive.
 It is all about music and style.
 It’s about the experience of life.
 Just like this multifaceted city.